-(16)[(15)] "License" means a permit, certificate, approval, registration, charter, or similar form of permission required by law which is issued by an agency.

-(17)[(16)] "Licensing" means the grant, denial, renewal, revocation, suspension, annulment, withdrawal, or amendment of a license.

-(18)[(17)] "Notify" means to take such steps as may be reasonably required to inform another person in the ordinary course, whether or not the other person actually comes to know of it.

-(19)[(18)] "Order" means an agency adjudication of particular applicability that determines the legal rights, duties, privileges or immunities, or other legal interests of one or more specific persons.

-(20)[(19)] "Party" means the agency taking action, the person against whom the action is directed, and any other person named as a party or permitted to intervene.

-(21)[(20)] "Person" means an individual, corporation, business trust, estate, trust, partnership, limited liability company, association, joint venture, {public corporation, government, or governmental subdivision, agency or instrumentality,} or any other legal or commercial entity.
-[The term does not include a public corporation, government, or government subdivision, agency or instrumentality.]
-Note: delete one of the bracketed phrases to ensure inclusion or exclusion of governmental entities.

-(22)[(21)] "Presiding officer" means the person who presides over the evidentiary hearing in a contested case.
-A presiding officer may be an [administrative law judge,] agency staff member[,] or one or more members of the agency head.

-(23)[(22)] "Proceeding" means any type of formal or informal agency process or procedure commenced or conducted by an agency.
-The term includes adjudication, rulemaking, and investigation.

-(24)[(23)] "Publisher" means the state official or agency to which is assigned the tasks of publishing rules and other substantive functions under this act.
-[Legislative Note: throughout this act the drafting committee has used the term publisher to describe the official or agency to whom substantive publishing functions are assigned.
-All states have such an official, but their titles vary.
-Each state using this act should determine what that agency is, then insert its title in place of publisher throughout this act.]
+- (16) "License" means a permit, certificate, approval, registration, charter, or similar form of permission required by law which is issued by an agency. - (17) "Licensing" means the grant, denial, renewal, revocation, suspension, annulment, withdrawal, or amendment of a license. - (18) "Notify" means to take such steps as may be reasonably required to inform another person in the ordinary course, whether or not the other person actually comes to know of it. - (19) "Order" means an agency adjudication of particular applicability that determines the legal rights, duties, privileges or immunities, or other legal interests of one or more specific persons. - (20) "Party" means the agency taking action, the person against whom the action is directed, and any other person named as a party or permitted to intervene. - (21) "Person" means an individual, corporation, business trust, estate, trust, statutory trust, partnership, limited liability company, association, joint venture, public corporation, government, or governmental subdivision, agency, or instrumentality, or any other legal or commercial entity. - (22) "Presiding officer" means the person who presides over the evidentiary hearing in a contested case.

-(25)[(24)] "Recommended decision" means a proposed action issued by a presiding officer who is not the agency head which is subject to review by the agency head.

-(26)[(25)] "Record" means information that is inscribed on a tangible medium or that is stored in an electronic or other medium and is retrievable in perceivable form.

-(27)[(26)] "Rule" means the whole or a part of an agency statement of general applicability and future effect that implements, interprets, or prescribes law or policy or the organization, procedure, or practice requirements of an agency.
-The term includes the amendment, repeal, or suspension of an existing rule, but does not include:

-- (A) statements concerning only the internal management of an agency and not affecting private rights or procedures available to the public; - (B) agency declaratory orders issued under this [act]; - (C) a decision or order in a disputed case; - (D) an intergovernmental or interagency memorandum, directive, or communication that does not affect the rights of, or procedures and practices available to, the public; - (E) an opinion of the Attorney General; - (F) an executive order of the Governor; - (G) a statement that establishes criteria or guidelines to be used by the staff of an agency in performing audits, investigations, or inspections, settling commercial disputes, negotiating commercial arrangements, or in the defense, prosecution, or settlement of cases, if disclosure of the criteria or guidelines would enable law violators to avoid detection, facilitate disregard of requirements imposed by law, or give a clearly improper advantage to persons who are in an adverse position to the state;
+1 (23) "Proceeding" means any type of formal or informal agency process or procedure 2 commenced or conducted by an agency.
+The term includes adjudication, rulemaking, and 3 investigation.
+4 (24) "Recommended decision" means a proposed action issued by a presiding officer 5 who is not the agency head which is subject to review by the agency head.
+6 (25) "Record" means information that is inscribed on a tangible medium or that is stored 7 in an electronic or other medium and is retrievable in perceivable form.
+8 (26) "Rule" means the whole or a part of an agency statement of general applicability 9 and future effect that implements, interprets, or prescribes law or policy or the organization, 10 procedure, or practice requirements of an agency.
+The term does not include: 11 (A) statements concerning only the internal management of an agency and not 12 affecting private rights or procedures available to the public; 13 (B) agency declaratory orders issued under this [act]; 14 (C) a decision or order in a contested case; 15 (D) an intergovernmental or interagency memorandum, directive, or 16 communication that does not affect the rights of, or procedures and practices available to, the 17 public; 18 (E) an opinion of the Attorney General; 19 (F) a statement that establishes criteria or guidelines to be used by the staff of an 20 agency in performing audits, investigations, or inspections, settling commercial disputes, 21 negotiating commercial arrangements, or in the defense, prosecution, or settlement of cases, if 22 disclosure of the criteria or guidelines would enable law violators to avoid detection, facilitate disregard of requirements imposed by law, or give a clearly improper advantage to persons who